Melatonin Brain Fog: Causes, Side Effects, and Safety Facts

 Melatonin supplementation can help some people fall asleep.
 It may also cause side effects in others.
 Careful use improves safety.

-If next-day clarity declines instead of improving, pause and reassess your approach.
+If next-day clarity declines rather than improves, pause and reassess your approach.
 Dr. Luke Barr advises reviewing dose, timing, and underlying sleep factors with a qualified clinician before continuing use.

 References